 Exploring the Biggest Shopping Malls in the World

 While some of the biggest shopping malls are located all around the world, quite a number of them are in Asia.
-These include the New South China Mall in Dongguan, China, situated upon a 7,100,000 square-foot area, the Golden Resources Mall in Beijing which has an area of 6,000,010 square feet, the SM City North EDSA in Quezon City, Philippines with 5,360,000 square feet of retail area, and the SM Megamall Mandaluyong in Philippines with an area of 5,100,000 square feet.
+These include the New South China Mall in Dongguan, China, situated upon a 7,100,000 square-foot area, the SM Tianjin in Tianjin, China, which sits of 5,812,511 square feet, the Golden Resources Mall in Beijing which has an area of 6,000,010 square feet, the SM City North EDSA in Quezon City, Philippines with 5,360,000 square feet of retail area, and the SM Megamall Mandaluyong in Philippines with an area of 5,100,000 square feet.

 Great Malls Of China

-According to its gross leasable area, the New South China Mall in Dongguan, China ranks second in the world after the Dubai Mall.
+According to its gross leasable area, the New South China Mall in Dongguan, China is the largest mall in the world.
 It was opened in the year 2005, but had remained vacant for 10 years and thus been dubbed as a "Dead Mall" until its renovation in the year 2015.
 A billionaire of the noodle industry, Hu Guirong, headed the project of the mall but now the control of the mall is in the hands of the Founders Group, which is a division of the Peking University.
 The Golden Resources Mall is another one of the world's biggest malls, and is located in Beijing, China.
 It gained a spot as one of the world’s largest malls during the years 2004 through 2005.
 The mall has more than 1,000 stores, and the owners estimated about 50,000 shoppers in a day.
-However, the foreigners have a limited access since it is located on the outskirts of the city, and the number of consumers who visit the mall is thus limited.

 Large Malls in the Philippines and Iran

-The SM City North EDSA located in the Quezon City in the Philippines is the third largest shopping mall, and the largest solar-powered mall in the world.
+The SM City North EDSA located in Quezon City in the Philippines is the fourth largest shopping mall in the world, and the largest solar-powered mall in the world.
 The mall became functional in the year 1985 and is owned by SM Prime Holdings.
 Many reformations have been done until the date, and its last annex was built in the year 2008.
-The Isfahan City Center is a major commercial complex and one of the largest shopping malls that contain museum.
+The Isfahan City Center is a major commercial complex and one of the largest shopping malls that contains a museum.
 It was developed by Prestige Land Iran Co., and designed by Medardo Cadiz from the Cadiz International Incorporation.

 Emerging Trends in Shopping Malls